celery/celery/docs/userguide/application.rst

         >>> Hello.delay('world!')

-    Later, it was decided that passing arbitrary call-ables was an anti-pattern, since it makes it very hard to use serializers other than pickle, and the feature was removed in 2.0, replaced by task decorators:
+    Later, it was decided that passing arbitrary call-able's was an anti-pattern, since it makes it very hard to use serializers other than pickle, and the feature was removed in 2.0, replaced by task decorators: